-In this Advanced ESL lesson, students will learn vocabulary commonly used when speaking about airports and air-travel.
+In this Upper-Intermediate ESL lesson, students will learn vocabulary commonly used when speaking about airports and air-travel.
 They will also learn the difference between formal and informal ways of giving tips or advice, and will practice using them.

 Warm-up